StoreFront Keyword Trick for Session Affinity

 My Task

-I needed to solve this critical production problem urgently — while preserving the non-personalised account model.
-The constraint was clear: these accounts must never land on the same worker server at the same time.
+I had to solve this without converting to personalised accounts.
+The constraint was strict: those accounts must never land on the same worker at the same time.
 Ever.

 The Solution: Four Layers, All Native Citrix

-After analysing the root cause, I realised the resource conflicts were caused purely by simultaneous sessions landing on the same worker.
-The fix was to enforce strict session affinity — ensuring each account was permanently bound to its own dedicated worker server.
+The conflicts came down to one thing, simultaneous sessions on the same worker.
+The fix was strict session affinity, with each account permanently bound to its own dedicated worker.

-Session Affinity Solution Architecture Full architecture diagram showing the four-layer session affinity solution
+Full architecture diagram showing the four-layer session affinity solution.

 Here’s how I built it using only native Citrix features: